kiddos/deoplete-cpp/README.md

 * cmake (you need to install cmake to for this to work)
 * arduino (you need to have the [Arduino IDE](https://www.arduino.cc/en/Main/Software))

+Note: objc and objcpp are a little weird now, so I temporary disable it

 ##Options
 * set the compilation flags